AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 - [ ] Create String objects
 - [ ] Reference String objects
+- [ ] Understand that in java, String objects are immutable and can only be called by reference
+	- [ ] I will be able to write a program using String objects

 String objects can be instantiated in **two different** ways, either by assigning a **String literal** directly to a String variable or by calling the **String class constructor**.
 In the example below, the code on the left uses a String literal assignment, and the code on the right uses the String class constructor.